must23/av-lab.github.io/4-tutorials.md

 #### Day 7 (21/7/2022):
-_Designed by Majid Khonji, Supervised by Arjun Sharma_

 **Pre-requisites:**
 * Basics of networking (ports and ips).
 If you are not familiar about the topic,  [watch this 10 min video](https://www.youtube.com/watch?v=AXrFCbD4-fU) before you proceed